What To Do When Your Child Has a Tough Day: 7 Helpful Strategies - Baby Chick

 Whether they need a big hug or a bit of a cry before they can talk to you about their day, let them know that’s okay.
 Sometimes, all it takes is a mom or dad’s comforting presence to help a child calm down.
 Being there for them is the first step in helping them to get through anything.

-2. Tell Them It’s Okay To Have a Tough Day
+2. Remind Them It’s Okay To Have a Tough Day

-Sometimes, all we need is someone we can tell our story to.
+Sometimes, all we need is someone to listen.
 We need someone to witness our frustration and let us know it’s normal to feel like we do.
 Let your child share what is bothering them if they want to.
 Did they get bullied at school?
 Did they hurt someone’s feelings?
 Are they feeling left out or pressured?
 Did they have to share when they didn’t want to?
 Did they fail an important test?
 Whatever has them feeling down, encourage them to talk about it with you so you can process it together.

 4. Empathize With How They’re Feeling

 Children can have big emotions about things adults see as insignificant.
-And in the grand scheme of things, perhaps their struggle is silly or unimportant . . . to us.
+And in the grand scheme of things, perhaps their struggle is silly or unimportant to us.
 To them, however, it is a huge deal.
-And we must be aware and empathetic to how they’re feeling, regardless of how we view it.
+And we must be aware of and empathetic to how they are feeling, regardless of how we view it.
 Let your child tell you how they feel, then explain that you understand their feelings.
 Children learn by witnessing or experiencing things firsthand, so when you model how to name and manage their feelings, they can learn coping strategies and develop the skills to become empathic.4

 For example, my son came to me the other day and said he was sad because his siblings left him out.
 I asked him to explain the situation.
 He said he wanted to play a particular game, but his siblings wanted to play another one.
 So, they played it without him.
 I tried to be empathetic by responding, “I understand you feel left out.
 It’s frustrating when you want to play something no one else wants to play.
 That must make you feel sad.”
 He agreed.
 I then offered a solution.